aven330/Sharpe_Ratio/README.md

 - Return of Portfolio = **`annualized_returns`**
 - Standard Deviation of the Portfolio's Excess Return = **`annualized volatility`**

-- **`annualized_returns`** -> returns of a investment computed yearly for better comparison.
+- **`annualized_returns`** -> returns of an investment computed yearly for better comparison.
 (Mean of daily returns multiplied by number of trading days in a year)
 - **`risk free rate`** -> theoretical rate of return on an investment with zero risk.
-- **`annualized volatility`** -> the variance of an invesments returns computed yearly for better comparison.
-(Standard Deviation of Returns mulitplied by sqrt of number of trading days in a year)
+- **`annualized volatility`** -> the variance of an invesment's returns computed yearly for better comparison.
+(Standard Deviation of Returns multiplied by sqrt of number of trading days in a year)
 ```
-# If annualized_velocity is 0 then sharpe_ratio will error so we create an edge case to prevent that
+# If annualized_volatility is 0 then sharpe_ratio will error so this edge case exists to prevent that
 if annualized_volatility != 0:
    sharpe_ratio = (annualized_returns - risk_free_rate)  / annualized_volatility
 else:
-   sharp_ratio = np.nan
+   sharpe_ratio = np.nan
 ```
 #### Annualized Returns
 The formula for Annualized Returns is ```daily_mean_returns``` * ```trading_days_in_year```